polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 4.2 Challenge strings

-Servers generate alphanumeric challenge strings to verify an actor's private identity key possession.
+Servers are alphanumeric challenge strings to verify an actor's private identity key possession, without revealing the private key itself.
 These strings, ranging from 32 to 256 characters, have a UNIX timestamp lifetime.
 If the current timestamp surpasses this lifetime, the challenge fails.
-The actor signs the string, sending the signature and their ID-Cert to the server, which verifies the signature's authenticity.
+The actor signs the string, sending the signature and their ID-Cert to the server, which then verifies the signature's authenticity.

 !!! tip